krdheeraj51/aws-labs/aws-cloudformation/Lab 1/README.md

     Properties: {}
 ```
 ##### Resources are mandatory.
 In this example, MyS3Bucket is the logical ID and identifies the S3 bucket resource to create.
-4. Deploy the stack and verify the instance creation.
+4. Deploy the stack and navigate to Amazon S3 to verify that your bucket has been created.
 5. Clean up the resources by deleting the stack.